FyroxEngine/rg3d.rs/src/_posts/2025-02-04-fyrox-game-engine-0.36.md

 ![project manager](/assets/0.36/project_manager.png)

-Project manager is a new part of the engine that allows you to manage multiple projects made with the at once.
+Project manager is a new part of the engine that allows you to manage multiple projects made with the engine at once.
 It allows you to create a new project or import an existing one, run the project or edit it in the editor, upgrade the project to selected version of the engine and many more.
 Project manager also does all the heavy lifting for newcomers - it hides the complexity of using multiple console commands to run the engine in different modes and basically allows you to run the engine in a few clicks.